 T: Talk to the other team.
 Together, Sport and Social Club members can make a fun and safe playing environment.

-NOTE: This policy may change periodically.
+NOTE: These guidelines may change periodically.
 SSC also reserves the right to pursue administrative courses of action that differ from what is written here in order to provide the best solution to issues that may arise.

-Sport and Social Club Policy Table of Contents:
+Sport and Social Club Guidelines Table of Contents:

 2. Waivers and how to be a Sanctioned Sport and Social Club Player